 DATA 1080.
 Large Language Models and Generative AI.

 The primary emphasis of this course will be on the technical foundations of large language models (LLMs) and generative AI (Gen AI).
-The course will also cover the use of agents and tools to combine the power of large language models and Gen AI with a wide range of traditional computer algorithms.
-Additionally, the course will also cover the social impacts of this technology and the safety concerns it raises.
-Although the focus of the course will be on Gen AI as applied to generating textual content, we will also cover the technology underlying the generating of images.
-All programming assignments will be done in Python or PyTorch (the course will cover the basic concepts of PyTorch.)
+The course will cover the use of agents and tools to combine the power of large language models and Gen AI with a wide range of traditional computer algorithms.
+Additionally, the course will cover the social impacts of this technology and the safety concerns it raises.
+Students will be required to complete a project to build a multi-agent system in which each agent uses both the power of generative AI and traditional algorithms and in which the collaboration of the agents produces a system which can perform a complex task such as planning a trip or building a predictive model or creating a database or a creating a website.
+Programming assignments will be done in Python or PyTorch.

 DATA 1150.
 Data Science Fellows.